Challenges in commercial real estate

 • Building codes

-The best solution to minimize the level of risk from regulatory and legal challenges is to seek help from an experienced legal professional.
+The best way to minimize your level of risk from regulatory and legal challenges is to seek help from an experienced legal professional.

 Limited liquidity

-A December 2023 report from the National Bureau of Economic Research states that because of declines in property values following WFH policies, 14% of all commercial real estate loans and 44% of office loans are in negative equity, which means the value of the property is less than the outstanding loan balance.
+A December 2023 report from the National Bureau of Economic Research (revised in December 2024) states that because of declines in property values following WFH policies, 14% of all commercial real estate loans and 44% of office loans are in negative equity, which means the value of the property is less than the outstanding loan balance.

 Raising money for new CRE projects is becoming more difficult in this environment.
 Wells Fargo, the country’s largest CRE lender, has recently tightened credit norms.